free-games-international/cctv-rush-hour/README.md

 ---

-## 🎯 Start Playing in Seconds
+## 🎯 Start playing in seconds

 🚀 **[👉 Launch Rush Hour Here](https://wshine.link/cctv-155)**
 💸 Fast rounds.
 Real footage.
 Instant payouts.

 ---

-## What Is the Rush Hour CCTV Casino Game?
+## What is the Rush Hour CCTV casino game?

 Rush Hour, developed by the 155.io studio, is a groundbreaking live casino game that breaks away from traditional iGaming mechanics.
 Based on real urban traffic filmed by live CCTV cameras across the globe, it allows players to bet on everyday life scenes without using RNGs or traditional wheels.